-If you’re deciding to add water hobbies into your lifestyle, be it fishing, snorkeling, water skiing, or maybe just having dinner parties at sea, the time will soon come for you to pick the right boat.
+If you decide to add water hobbies into your lifestyle, be it fishing, snorkeling, water skiing, or maybe just having dinner parties at sea, the time will soon come for you to pick the right boat.

-With plenty of options out there, it can get overwhelming to choose the right kind of boat to fulfill all your water dreams.
-Hence, if you’re confused between buying a bass boat or Jon boat, this brief guide is here at your service.
+With plenty of options, choosing the proper boat to fulfill all your water dreams can get overwhelming.
+Hence, if you’re confused between buying a bass boat or a Jon boat, this brief guide is here at your service.

 As you read, you will find what characterizes each boat and what they are best suited for.